|Location||40km north of Pokrovskiy (location of POX Hub)|

 (1) As of 31 December 2019, Mineral Resources shown as Measured & Indicated, inclusive of Ore Reserves

 At a glance statistics

 Pioneer is considered by management to be one of the largest gold mines in Russia based on processing capacity.
-In 2018, Pioneer accounted for 32 per cent. of the Group’s total gold production and with 60.3Koz produced in H1 2020, the mine’s total production to date is approximately 2.8Moz.
+In 2019, Pioneer accounted for 23% of the Group’s total gold production and with 60.3Koz produced in H1 2020, the mine’s total production to date is approximately 2.8Moz.